by Tony Wilson.

 Armed with some sketches of what a potential platform could look like, I interviewed almost 90 journalists, advocates, human rights researchers and others engaged in public interest efforts and asked them what would be useful to them and their work.

 Their feedback guided the genesis of Security Force Monitor.
 I have been fortunate to gain the support of the Open Society Foundations and the Oak Foundation, win the Knight News Challenge on Data, and pull together a great team – Tom Longley and Michel E. Manzur.
 The Security Force Monitor also found a welcoming institutional home at Columbia Law School Human Rights Institute and has begun to build an exceptional Advisory Council for the project.
 To move from concept to tool we have worked with the creative civic technologists at DataMade, FFunction and OpenNorth.
-Together we worked to create the datasets and first attempt at a product, the prototype that we are releasing today.
+Together we worked to create the datasets and produce our first attempt at a product, the prototype that we are releasing today.

 The picture it shows of security forces is rich and detailed, and changes with time.
 The prototype platform shows the changes that occurred over time as units were created, moved or disbanded; and as commanders were promoted, retired or fired.
 Finally, all our work is transparent: every data point is sourced with citations back to where we got our data.

 This prototype is a big first step.
 When we were getting our idea off the ground we talked with almost 90 journalists, activists, researchers and policy experts.
-Now, with this prototype in hand, we will be will be conducting even more interviews over the next several weeks on what does and does not work in order to develop an even better version.
+Now, with this prototype in hand, we will be conducting even more interviews over the next several weeks on what does and does not work in order to develop an even better version.

 You may be getting an email from us very soon.
 In fact, if you have thoughts and feedback, email me directly – tony [at] securityforcemonitor.org.